damieng/jekyll-blog-comments/README.md

     url: https://damieng.com
 ```

-If you do not have an author set on each post/page you can define default ones like this;
+If you do not have an author set on each post/page you can define a default one like this;

 ```yml
 defaults: